aflah-sudo/QuantumQuest/README.md

 > ⚠️ **Disclaimer:** This project is discontinued and preserved solely for educational and technical demonstration purposes.
 It is not intended for use with any live services or platforms.

 QuantumQuest is a modular Python-based automation framework built for simulating human interaction with web services across multiple accounts and devices.
-It showcases advanced browser automation, fingerprint evasion, and multi-threaded task orchestration using **Selenium**, **JSON-based configuration**, and **encryption/obfuscation** techniques.
+It showcases advanced browser automation, fingerprint evasion, and multi-threaded task orchestration using **Selenium**, **JSON-based configuration**.

 ---